Contrast CLI commands

 --severity

-Specify the severity of CVE to fail a build.
+Specify the minimum severity of CVE to fail a build.
 Use with the --fail flag.
 For example, contrast audit --fail --severity high.
 Severity levels are critical, high, medium, low, or note.

 Advanced options: